InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: InverseCrafter

-Nevertheless, recent video inpainting methods that operate directly in the latent domain~\cite{yu2025trajectorycrafterredirectingcameratrajectory, xiao2024trajectory, jeong2025reangleavideo4dvideogeneration} largely adopt direct spatiotemporal projection (\ie, spatiotemporal interpolation) as a naive extension of image-based approaches.
-This practice relies on several problematic assumptions.
+Nevertheless, recent video inpainting methods that operate directly in the latent domain~\cite{yu2025trajectorycrafterredirectingcameratrajectory, xiao2024trajectory, jeong2025reangleavideo4dvideogeneration, park2025zero4dtrainingfree4dvideo} largely adopt direct spatio-temporal projection (\ie, spatio-temporal interpolation) as a naive extension of image-based approaches.
+This practice has several limitations.
 First, it implicitly assumes that spatial structures in pixel space are preserved under the non-linear VAE encoder, which is generally false.
-Second, it treats the latent mask as uniform across channels, despite the fact that latent channels encode highly heterogeneous feature representations, as illustrated in Fig.~\ref{fig:concept}(a) (visualizations in Appendix~\ref{sec:mask_viz}).
+Second, it treats the latent mask as uniform across channels, despite the fact that latent channels encode highly heterogeneous feature representations, as illustrated in Fig.~\ref{fig:concept}(c) (visualizations in Appendix~\ref{sec:mask_viz}).
 Third, some methods~\cite{jeong2025reangleavideo4dvideogeneration, yu2025trajectorycrafterredirectingcameratrajectory} adopt an overly conservative temporal rule: a latent region is marked as “known” only if its corresponding pixel region is visible in all frames within its temporal group.
 This strategy becomes a major bottleneck for videos with fast motion.
-If an object appears in only a subset of frames due to rapid movement or partial occlusion, the entire corresponding latent region is marked as “unknown,” which forces unnecessary inpainting and increases reliance on the generative model, as shown in Fig.~\ref{fig:ablation}(a). \paragraph{Generating Continuous Mask.} To address the mask projection inconsistencies outlined previously, we propose learning a lightweight neural network, dubbed the mask encoder $\maskencoder(\cdot): \mathbb{R}^N \rightarrow \mathbb{R}^{C \times M}$, where $C$ denotes the number of latent channels and $M = f h w$ represents the latent-space resolution, to compute an accurate latent-space mask that takes in as input the pixel measurement $\vy$ and outputs a continuous mask that can be applied {\em linearly} to the latent $\vz$, with the same Hadamard product operation as in \eqref{eq:ip_pixel_space}.
+If an object appears in only a subset of frames due to rapid movement or partial occlusion, the entire corresponding latent region is marked as “unknown”, which forces unnecessary inpainting and increases reliance on the generative model, as shown in Fig.~\ref{fig:ablation}(a).